LexiFi/csml/README.md

 specify both "pseudo-OCaml signatures" where each member is connected to a .NET component and "pseudo-C# signatures" where each member is connected to an OCaml component.
-This means that the user is in charge of organizing the bindings as he/she sees fit.
+This means that the user is in charge of organizing the bindings as they see fit.
 In particular, it is possible to choose custom names for imported components and to organize them into classes or namespaces in .NET and classes or modules in OCaml.